Fairey Battle: Greece

-Trainer role
+Trainer

 While found to be inadequate as a bomber aircraft in the Second World War, the Fairey Battle found a new niche in its later service life.
 As the Fairey Battle T, for which it was furnished with a dual-cockpit arrangement in place of the standard long canopy, the type served as a trainer aircraft.
-The Battle T was equipped with dual-controls in the cockpit and optionally featured a Bristol-built Type I gun turret when employed as a bombing/gunnery training.
-As the winch-equipped Fairey Battle TT (target tug), it was used as a target-towing aircraft to support airborne gunnery training exercises.
-Furthermore, Battles were not only used in this role by the RAF, several overseas operators opted to acquire the type as a training platform.
+The Battle T was equipped with dual-controls in the cockpit and optionally featured a Bristol-built Type I gun turret when employed as a bombing–gunnery training.
+As the winch-equipped Fairey Battle TT (target tug), it was used as a target-towing aircraft for airborne gunnery training exercises.
+The RAF and several overseas operators opted to acquire the type as a trainer.

 In August 1939, the Royal Canadian Air Force (RCAF) received its first batch of eight Battles at RCAF Station Borden, Ontario, Canada.
-A total of 802 Battles were eventually delivered from England, serving in various roles and configurations, including dual-control trainers, target-tugs, and gunnery trainers for both the Bombing and Gunnery schools of the Commonwealth Air Training Plan.
+A total of 802 Battles were eventually delivered from England, as dual-control trainers, target-tugs and gunnery trainers for the Bombing and Gunnery schools of the British Commonwealth Air Training Plan.
 Canadian use of the Battle declined as more advanced aircraft, such as the Bristol Bolingbroke and North American Harvard, were introduced; the type remained in RCAF service until shortly after the end of hostilities in 1945.

 The Battle served as a trainer with the Royal Australian Air Force (RAAF), which allocated it the prefix A22.
 On 30 April 1940, the first four RAAF Battles were delivered to No. 1 Aircraft Depot; on 29 June 1940, the first assembled aircraft, P5239, conducted its first flight.
 Deliveries occurred at a steady pace until the last Battle was received on 7 December 1943.
-These aircraft were a mix of bomber, target tug, and dual-control trainer variants; they were mainly used by Bombing and Gunnery schools until 1945; the last aircraft were phased out in 1949.
+These aircraft were a mix of bomber, target tug and dual-control trainer variants; they were mainly used by Bombing and Gunnery schools until 1945; the last aircraft werewithdrawn in 1949.

 Following an initial evaluation using a handful of aircraft, the SAAF purchased a number of Battles.
 Operated in the Western Desert and East Africa, SAAF Battles were used into early 1942.
 Battles were also sold to the Turkish Air Force, which was reportedly pleased by the type's manoeuvrability.
 The type remained in RAF service, in secondary roles, until 1949.